Procedure for Admission to the RN to Master of Science in Nursing Degree Program

 RN to Master of Science in Nursing

-A block transfer will apply per the General Education Course Transfer Credit RN to Bachelor of Science in Nursing (BSN and RN to Master of Science in Nursing (MSN) policy.
+A block transfer of 78 quarter credits applies per the General Education Course Transfer Credit RN to Bachelor of Science in Nursing (BSN and RN to Master of Science in Nursing (MSN) policy.

 Area I: General Education: 86 Credits